UofGAnalytics/ServerInfo/README.md

 2. RServer&CommandlineScreen - A guide to using RServer and the Commandline
 3. PureCommandLine - A guide to using pure commandline
 4. Slurm - A guide to using our job scheduler.
-5. Tools - Tools that may be useful for working with Euclids.
+5. Tools - Contains script for adding SSH aliases for Euclid servers.
 6. BasicCommands - A collection of simple commands for connecting to the servers.

 ## Command line use.